Research

 What is AB-1033?

 The purpose of AB-1033 is to increase housing density and provide Californians with more attainable homeownership options.
+Legislative findings included in the bill clarify the intent to expand affordable housing opportunities and address the state’s housing shortage.
 ADUs are a flexible way to increase housing density.
 Unlike larger multifamily buildings, they fit well into many existing lots and match the character of their surrounding neighborhoods.
 Because ADUs are smaller than single-family homes and often make use of existing infrastructure on a property, they are typically less costly to develop and therefore a more affordable housing option.
+Statutory provisions establish procedures for local agencies to implement AB-1033, including the adoption of ordinances and mechanisms for the sale and conveyance of ADUs.
+The government code proposed by AB-1033 introduces changes that require local agencies to update their regulations to permit the separate sale of ADUs.
+Under specified law, AB-1033 modifies the Planning and Zoning Law to allow for the separate sale or conveyance of ADUs and primary residences.
+This legislative change is expected to have a significant impact on California's real estate market by creating new opportunities for homeowners and buyers.

 When we think of a condo, we usually think of a type of building, but in reality, it is a form of property co-ownership.
 ADU condo-ization involves allocating ownership of separate units on a single property–say a house and an ADU–to distinct owners.
+This is typically accomplished through a condominium structure, which allows for the legal separation and individual ownership of each unit, including the ADU.
 On a property with a condo-ized ADU, one party owns the primary home, and another owns the ADU.
+The process of separating an ADU from its primary residence introduces complexities such as the need for lender consent and adherence to local regulations.
+Lender consent is required for the subdivision and sale of an ADU if there is a mortgage on the property.

 This ownership structure allows separate parties to legally own discrete parts of the same property without going through a lengthy, often expensive subdivision process.
 With the passage of AB-1033, under these terms the ADU is considered separate from the main home and can be sold separately.
+This legislation enables homeowners to sell ADUs separately from the primary residence, expanding market opportunities and property value.
+Under certain local ordinances, ADUs can be conveyed separate from the main home, allowing for independent ownership and transfer.
+When an ADU is sold, it is conveyed separately from the primary residence through legal mechanisms such as condominium mapping or tenancy in common arrangements.
 The primary home and ADU have two different property taxes, which are billed separately.
+Lender consent is necessary before recording a subdivision map to create a condominium from an accessory dwelling unit.
+The conversion of ADUs into separate condominiums adds to California’s housing inventory, assisting in the alleviation of housing market pressures.

-What are the requirements to condo-ize an ADU?
+What are the requirements to condo-ize an ADU for separate sale?

 Though AB-1033 legalized the separate sale of ADUs statewide, each city or county can accept or reject the ADUs-as-condominiums approach for its residents.
-That means your local jurisdiction must opt into AB-1033 and adopt an ordinance to allow the separate conveyance of the primary house and ADU as condominiums.
+That means your local jurisdiction must opt into AB-1033 and adopt a local ordinance to allow the separate conveyance of the primary house and ADU as condominiums.
+The local agency is responsible for establishing standards, approving permits, and adopting ordinances that enable this process.
+Cities such as San Diego and Oakland are actively adopting ordinances to support the implementation of AB-1033, and some of these provisions are part of a state mandated local program.

 The following Bay Area municipalities have already approved the ordinance: